Danielsudndqvist/liviarhodesbjj/README.md

 ## A Existing Features
 ### A Navigation Bar:

-I have made an interactive navigation bar that change apparance depeing if a mobile or pc being used.
+I have made an interactive navigation bar that changes appearance depending on whether a mobile or PC is being used.

 ### A Mobile view